 Team up with peers as you step into the role of a Wall Street trader and manage a stock portfolio with real money.
 You’ll analyze market trends, devise investment strategies, and make recommendations to a board of financial executives.

 Teach with Technology ChallengeMore

 Okay, it’s time for you to show us how you'd improve NYIT School of Management using the latest technology!
 Present your ideas in short lectures to faculty members alongside fellow classmates as you earn certificates and compete for cash prizes.

 Put your accounting knowledge to work as you help others prepare their tax returns through our Volunteer Income Tax Assistance (VITA).
 Interested in joining the VITA program, register now.

-Assistant Professor/Director of Experiential Education
+Assistant Professor of Operations Management and Director of Experiential Education